elihwyma/Pogo/README.md

 to install, boot ios with a modified kernel that disables amfi, open this ipa in trollstore and then press install

 if u want a repo, add mineek.github.io/repo, it's not signed atm so make sure to do apt update --allow-insecure-repositories (if using sileo it works already, make sure to NOT open issues at procursus when using rootless.)

+because of licensing issues, i can't include every deb, so if u want to compile Pogo yourself, you'll need to download the following debs and put them in the Required folder:

+libswift

+preferenceloader

+safemode

+substitute